Harlan County, Kentucky: History

+Due to increasing population, in 1842 part of the county split off to become Letcher County in 1842; Bell County was likewise established in 1867.
+In 1878, the northwestern area was partitioned to form part of Leslie County.

-Coal was a major resource in the county and, as the nation developed industry, the region's coal was exploited in the coal mining industry.
-Given the harsh conditions of mining, labor attempted to organize to gain better working conditions and pay, beginning in the early 20th century.
-What was called the Harlan County War in the 1930s consisted of violent confrontations among strikers, strikebreakers, mine company security forces, and law enforcement.
-These events resulted in the county being called "Bloody Harlan."
+Coal Mining was the only major resource in the county and was exploited to fuel the growth of early 20th century industry.
+When the Great Depression struck in 1930 and demand for coal reduced, often-violent confrontations between strikers, strikebreakers, mine company security forces, and law enforcement were termed the Harlan County Wars.
 After the Battle of Evarts, May 5, 1931, Kentucky governor Flem D. Sampson called in the National Guard to restore order.

 Ballads sung on the picket line at the Brookside mine in Harlan County were captured on film by documentarian John Gaventa.
 The county was the subject of the documentary film Harlan County, USA (1976), directed by Barbara Kopple.
 It documented organizing during a second major period of labor unrest in the 1970s, particularly around the Brookside Strike.

 In 1924, Conda Uless (Ulysses) "Condy" Dabney was convicted in the county of murdering a person who was later found alive.

 From the late eighteenth through the mid-nineteenth century, Harlan County and nearby counties were settled by numerous persons of multiracial descent, with African, European and sometimes American Indian ancestors.
 Many such families were descended from free people of color in colonial Virginia, who formed families of free white women and free, indentured or enslaved African and Black men.
 Because the mothers were free, their mixed-race children were born free.

 Descendants of such free people of color, some of whose members have been called Melungeon, have documented the racial heritage of Harlan's early settlers through 19th-century photographs, DNA analysis such as the Melungeon DNA Project, and historic records.

 In 2007, the Ridgetop Shawnee Tribe of Indians formed as a non-profit organization to work on improving the lives of multiracial families and preserving Native American heritage, structures and artifacts in the area.
 It established the Kentucky Native American Data Bank, which has the names of 1,000 people of documented Native American descent related to this region; it is accessible for free on the Rootsweb Internet site.
 Now known as the Ridgetop Shawnee, they have become the heritage arm of Pine Mountain Indian Community, LLC, which since 2013 has taken the lead in working on economic development in the region.

 In 2019, the county was the site of the 2019 Harlan County coal miners protest, one in a long history of coal mining.
 Coal miners demanded back payment from a coal company that fired them shortly after declaring bankruptcy.
 They occupied a railroad track and prevented a coal train from leaving the county for almost two months.